HenriquesLab/NanoPyx/README.md

 Currently it implements the following approaches:

-- A reimplementation of the NanoJ drift correction
+- A reimplementation of the NanoJ drift correction and channel registration methods
-- ...
+- More to come soon™

 ## Installation